hunterloftis/cryo/README.md

 Easily serialize and deserialize JavaScript objects.

 Built for node.js and browsers.
 Cryo is inspired by Python's pickle and works similarly to JSON.stringify() and JSON.parse().
-Cryo.stringify() and Cryo.parse() handle these additional circumstances:
+Cryo.stringify() and Cryo.parse() improve on JSON in these circumstances:

 - [Undefined](#undefined)
 - [Date](#date)